OpenDataManchester/Open3P/docs/6_Relationship_Lists/6_012_Measurements.md

 description: The measurements relationship list.
 ---

-# Measures
+# Measurements

-The measurements relationship list identifies the different measurement that an object in each schema can have.
+The measurements relationship list identifies the different measurement that an item in each schema can have.

 ## Table
 |Column|<div style="width:90px">Status</div>|Format|Notes|